microsoft/pxt/docs/defining-blocks.md

 ### Fixed Instance Set

 It is sometimes the case that there is only a fixed number of instances of a given class.
-One example is object representing pins on an electronic board.
+One example is an object representing pins on an electronic board.
 It is possible to expose these instances in a manner similar to an enum:

 ```typescript-ignore